6000 Provider Investigations (PI) Facility

 6731 Client-to-Client Sexual Contact

-PI Facility has jurisdiction to investigate allegations of client-to-client sexual contact occurring in a facility or while the clients are under the supervision of facility staff to determine whether negligence by the staff of the facility allowed the contact to occur.
+PI Facility has jurisdiction to investigate allegations of client-to-client sexual contact occurring in a facility, or while the clients are under the supervision of facility staff to determine whether negligence by the staff of the facility allowed the contact to occur.

-The intake is assessed as follows:
+The intake specialist does as follows:

-• With both clients as victims of neglect.
+- Designates both clients as victims of neglect.

-• With the facility staff member who was responsible for the clients’ supervision at the time of the incident as the alleged perpetrator.
+- Designates the facility staff member who was responsible for the clients’ supervision at the time of the incident as the alleged perpetrator.

 See:

-Provider Investigations – Facility Intake Guidelines on the DFPS intranet
+Provider Investigations Facility Intake Guidelines on the DFPS intranet

 6732 Client-to-Client Aggression